xinwenfu/VChat_LTER/README.md

 		<img src="Images/I8b.png" width=600>

 #### Further Analysis
 1. Generate a Cyclic Pattern.
 We do this so we can tell *where exactly* the SEH record is located on the stack.
 We can use the *Metasploit* script [pattern_create.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_create.rb) to generate this string.
-By analyzing the values stored in the register which will be a subset of the generated string after a crash, we can tell where in memory the SEH record is stored.
+By analyzing the values stored in the registerc(?) which will be a subset of the generated string after a crash, we can tell where in memory the SEH record is stored.
 	```
 	/usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 5000
 	```